Deep reinforcement learning for process design: Review and perspective: Introduction

-Recently, deep reinforcement learning (RL) has shown its potential to solve complex decision-making problems at human-like or even superhuman level~\supercite{Mnih2013_PlayingAtariDeep, Kempka2016_ViZDoomDoombased, Silver2018_generalreinforcementlearning}.
-RL is a computational approach for goal-directed learning and decision-making through the direct interaction of an agent with its environment~\supercite{Sutton2018_Reinforcementlearningintroduction}.
-Also, RL has seen its first applications in chemical engineering for process control~\supercite{Hoskins1992_Processcontrolvia, Spielberg2017_Deepreinforcementlearning} and scheduling~\supercite{Hubbs2020_deepreinforcementlearning, Lee2022_Deepreinforcementlearning}.
+Recently, deep reinforcement learning (RL) has shown its potential to solve complex sequential dynamic decision-making problems at human-like or even superhuman level~\cite{Mnih2013_PlayingAtariDeep, Kempka2016_ViZDoomDoombased, Silver2018_generalreinforcementlearning}.
+RL is a computational approach for goal-directed learning and decision-making through the direct interaction of an agent with its environment~\cite{Sutton2018_Reinforcementlearningintroduction}.
+RL is primarily developed to solve discrete-time dynamic optimization problems formulated as Markov Decision Processes.
+Consequently, RL is based on the Bellman optimality equation, which is similar to the Hamilton-Jacobi-Bellman (HJB) equation and Pontryagin's Maximum Principle (PMP) for continuous state and action spaces in the control theory.
+Also, RL has seen its first applications in chemical engineering for process control~\cite{Hoskins1992_Processcontrolvia, Spielberg2017_Deepreinforcementlearning} and scheduling~\cite{Hubbs2020_deepreinforcementlearning, Lee2022_Deepreinforcementlearning}.
 Notably, Yokogawa is even using RL to operate an industrial chemical process since 2022.

-RL has the potential to be a game-changer for process design because it can sequentially build up process topologies without pre-defined structures (i.e., it is a superstructure-free method), it can directly learn through interactions with established simulation software, and it has a large learning capacity.
-So far, RL for process design is at an early research stage (Technical Readiness Level of 3 to 4).
-There have been a few first steps towards applying RL to absorption–stripping process~\supercite{Chen2014_CostreductionCO2}, energy systems design~\supercite{Perera2020_Introducingreinforcementlearning, Caputo2023_Designplanningflexible}, unit operation design~\supercite{Sachio2022_Integratingprocessdesign}, separation process design~\supercite{Midgley2020_DeepReinforcementLearning, Kalmthout2022_Synthesisseparationprocesses, Goettl2021_Automatedsynthesissteady, Goettl2021_AutomatedFlowsheetSynthesis, Goettl2022_UsingReinforcementLearning, Khan2020_Searchingoptimalprocess, Khan2022_Designingprocessdesigner, Seidenberg2023_Boostingautonomousprocess}, solvent extraction process design~\supercite{Plathottam2021_Solventextractionprocess}, single mixed-refrigerant process design~\supercite{Kim2023_Processdesignoptimization}, and synthesis reaction process design~\supercite{Wang2022_Reinforcementlearningautomated, Stops2022_Flowsheetgenerationhierarchical, Gao2023_Transferlearningprocess}.
-We present a review and perspective on RL for conceptual process design.